lostintangent/gistpad/README.md

   - `css` _(default)_: Will result in an `style.css` file being created whenever you create a new web playground.
   - `scss`: Will result in an `style.scss` file being created whenever you create a new web playground.

 - `GistPad > Playground: Show Console` - Specifies whether to always show the console when opening a playground.
+Defaults to `false`.

 - `GistPad: Show Comment Thread` - Specifies when to show the comment thread UI whenever you open a Gist file.
 Can be set to one of the following values: